AugurProject/augur-core/README.md

 	# if no agreement on any outcome <65% or whatever confidence, then do over next voting period, if that fails then it goes to audit vote (where people "vote" with their cash)
 	# market listing fee
 	# VoteCoins cannot be simultaneously spent (transferred) and used to vote (need to fix this)
-	# fee to ask a question rises if voter participation (rep reported) falls, if it's really high, the fee is lowered

 	# refund left over initial liquidity in market - half to market creator, other half to voters
 	# *unless* it's a scaled decision, refund all initial liquidity left overto market creator
 	# rest of money available in market + the additional trading fees divy up amongst reporters and market creator